MONTANA COWBOY HALL OF FAME INDUCTEE 2014

 What a debt of gratitude we owe Pete Vann for saving one of Montana’s greatest talents and creative geniuses!
 To show his esteem for Pete, Russell included two stories about him in his book, Trails Plowed Under—“Pete Sets a Speed Mark”, and “How Louse Creek Was Named”.

 Pete was a typical open range cowboy, he had a little Indian blood, and was a loyal friend who worked hard and played hard.
 He was once nearly eviscerated in the Raynesford Bar while partying hard, but got sewed back up, healed up, and was soon back in the saddle.
-He rode for both the Judith Basin Pools and then for the Bearpaw Pool when the cattle trailed north of the Missouri.
+He rode for both the Judith Basin and the Bear Paw Pools when the cattle trailed north of the Missouri.

 There is confusion over the spelling of Pete’s last name.
 Being as bad a speller as his notorious friend, Charlie, he signed himself as Pete Van.
 Therefore there are numerous instances where he is identified as being “Pete Van” because of this.
 His obituary correctly identifies his name as being Vann, and his subsequent family members all use the “double n” spelling.